Bferg2002/tdd-lab-design-your-own-object/README.md

 - Only add files inside **your own package** — never modify anyone else's package
 - Do not modify the `object.example` package
-- One Pull Request per student — do not open multiple PRs

 ---

-## Need Help?

-Ask yourself these questions before reaching out:

-- Does `mvn -version` show Java 23?
-- Does your package declaration match your folder name exactly?
-- Are you running `mvn clean test` from the root of the project?
-- What is your JaCoCo report showing as red?

-If you've worked through those and you're still stuck — post your question in the class Slack channel with your error message and a screenshot of your JaCoCo report.

----

 ## Grading Checklist

-Your instructor will check for:

 - At least 5 fields with getters and setters
 - At least 2 custom methods with meaningful behavior
 - Tests for constructor, getters, setters, and all custom methods
 - At least one validation test using `assertThrows`
-- AAA pattern visible in all tests
 - JaCoCo coverage at 80% or above
 - Correct package name — all lowercase, no dashes
 - Pull Request open with correct title and description

----